canonical/observability/decision-records/2025-04-05--otelcollector-plugins.md

 ⛑️ We would need to implement functionality within the charm to handle updating the snap with the `.snap` file from `--resource`

+#### Disadvantages

+- Not compatible with generating a reliable SBOM for the charms.

 ### (3) We control allowable plugins
 We have implemented a workflow with [ocb for custom binaries](https://github.com/canonical/opentelemetry-collector-rock/blob/5433a69195afa7a484437f8f21b16645b1240d52/justfile#L78) which we update the plugin delta from otelcol-core in a [manifest-additions.yaml](https://github.com/canonical/opentelemetry-collector-rock/blob/main/0.120.0/manifest-additions.yaml).

-We could the solve this with tracks using the new quality gates CI like:
+We could the solve this with tracks in the rock and snaps with quality gates like:
 - `1-minimal` -> mirrors the upstream `core` binary
 - `1-standard` -> o11y team's plugins we determine are necessary for our stack
 - `1-contrib` -> mirrors the upstream `contrib` binary

 So that if someone wants a specific plugin, they can deploy from the `1-contrib` track.
+For the charm (opinionated) we can add plugins when requested as a feature.

 ### (4) Standardize the OCB process
 We should not duplicate the code for building a custom binary (in CI or local) between snap and rock.
 Consider having a centralized CI that creates a binary as an artifact which both the snap and rock inherit from.
 This would serve as our default binary that we ship the charm with and the implementation details do not depend on the binary substitution methods, mentioned above.